 - Maintaining realistic expectations: Keep it all in perspective.
 If you want a more relaxed homeschool style, subjects may not get done in a specific amount of time.
 Checklists might not be completed (or even necessary!).
 Your kids may take an entire semester to read one novel (because they’re busy working on projects and research based on their findings).
 Or they may zip through 3 books a week.
 It’s all good!

 - Kick comparison to the curb!: You have no need, space, or energy for comparison in your relaxed homeschool.
 Comparison leads to negative thoughts and feelings (well, unless you channel comparison in a positive way) like “not doing enough” and “not smart enough”.

 - Keeping it open for exploration: Build buffer time into your routine.
 Cover the core subjects (or what’s on your priority list) and give your kids room to explore interests and practice skills.

 - Be on the lookout for spontaneous learning: Learning happens 24/7.
 It doesn’t have to be restricted to a schedule or certain days.
 Don’t be surprised when your kids start applying their math lessons to inventing a new structure or reciting a poem you enjoyed during poetry teatime.

 - Establishing a relaxed routine: Flexibility and the ability to pivot are incredible skills to cultivate in your relaxed homeschool.
 It can take a bit of practice and mindset work if you’re not used to this approach, but it’s so worth it!
 I’ll be sharing more tips and resources on establishing, maintaining, and enjoying a relaxed homeschool routine very soon!

+It’s honestly been one of the best things for our homeschooling adventures!
 Share your questions or concerns in the comments area below 🙂